folio-org/okapi/doc/guide.md

  * Java 8 JDK
  * [Git](https://git-scm.com)

+As usual, do all development and running as a regular user, not as root.

-With these available, build with:
+So with those requirements available, now build with:

 ```
 git clone --recursive https://github.com/folio-org/okapi.git